DocNow/twarc/README.md

 twar
 ====

-A very stupid, hastily composed command line tool for archiving the tweets in a Twitter search result.
+A very stupid, hastily composed, command line tool for archiving the tweets in a Twitter search result.
 Twitter search results live for a week or so, and are highly volatile.
 Results are stored as line-oriented JSON (each line is a complete JSON document), and is exactly what is received from the Twitter API.
 It handles rate limiting and paging through large result sets.